Netatalk/netatalk/README.md

 # Wiki

-Collaborative articles can be found on the [Netatalk wiki](https://github.com/Netatalk/netatalk/wiki) hosted on GitHub.
+Collaborative articles can be found on the [Netatalk wiki](https://github.com/Netatalk/netatalk/wiki).
+The [Netatalk website](https://netatalk.io/docs) also serves a static mirror of all wiki pages.

 Editing is open to all registered GitHub users.
-We welcome improvements to existing material, as well as brand new articles on topics concerning Netatalk or Mac networking in general.
+We are looking forward to your additions to existing material, or brand new articles on topics concerning Netatalk and Mac networking.

-# Website

-The Netatalk website [netatalk.io](https://netatalk.io) is where project updates and resources are published, including documentation, release notes, security advisories, links to related projects, and more.

 # We're Using GitHub Under Protest